souvikpramanikgit/LearnHub/docs/web-developement/html/html-0.md

 Below are some of the most common real-world use cases:

 ---
-### 4.1.
-Web Pages
+### 4.1. 🌐 Web Pages

-HTML forms the backbone of any static or dynamic webpage.
+HTML is the **fundamental building block** of all websites — from personal blogs to massive enterprise portals.

+- Every static or dynamic web page starts with HTML to define the page’s structure.
+- Tags like `<header>`, `<footer>`, `<main>`, and `<article>` organize the page content.
+- Even visually complex designs or animations ultimately rest on HTML structure.

 ### 4.2.
 Web Applications
 Combined with CSS and JavaScript, HTML powers modern web apps.